dremovd/pronounce/README.md

 **1. Set Your Goal**

-We start with an interview to understand your specific pronunciation goals and how we can best support your journey.
+We start with a [small form](https://docs.google.com/forms/d/e/1FAIpQLSd6y693ulGPQQmeKmjuHyc1dmLXJHwJVP2LvzK6Y5tE1rjHKw/viewform?usp=sf_link) and an interview to understand your specific pronunciation goals and how we can best support your journey.

 **2. Tailored for You**